-If you are considering starting your own bakery business, or micro-bakery then one of your biggest considerations will be “Will it make any money?”
-The short answer is yes, but maybe not!
-If you want to learn how much money you could make from starting a bakery and the answer to “Is a bakery business profitable?”, let me try and answer this (relatively vague) question the best I can!
+If you are considering starting your own bakery business or micro-bakery, one of your biggest questions will be, “Is it going to be worth my while?”
+Before designing your recipes, countertop and kitchen, knowing whether you can expect a return on your investment is important.
+So, if you want to learn how much money you could make from starting a bakery and if a bakery business is profitable, let me try and answer this (relatively vague) question the best I can!

+How much do bakery owners make?
 The earnings of a bakery owner vastly vary.
-Depending on the success of the bakery a bakery owner is likely to earn around £30-60K, but for many, it actually leads to a lot less.
+Depending on the bakery’s success, a bakery owner is likely to earn around £30-60K, but for many, it’s a lot less.

 |Business earnings (£)||Owner earnings (£)|

 Note: The above data offers insight based on research, experience and assumptions.
-Actual results will vary depending on finance costs, products sold and the climate serviced.
+Actual results will vary depending on finance costs, profit margin on the main products sold, and the climate serviced.
 It’s a guide, nothing more.

-With the profitability based on ingredients so high, it can seem easy to succeed in a home bakery.
-But, to make a reasonable living from running your own bakery business will be a challenge!
+When considering the cost of ingredients used to make bread, you’d think it would be easy to succeed with a home bakery.
+But making a reasonable living from running your bakery business is a challenge!

-Let’s just say you have factored in your ingredient and utility costs.
-You’re baking bread in full ovens to maximise efficiency too so you’ll be earning around £2 out of a £3 loaf.
-To make the average wage in the UK of £31,772 that’s a lot of dough!
+Let’s say you have factored in your ingredient and utility costs.
+You’re baking bread in full ovens to maximise efficiency.
+You’ll make around £2 gross profit from a £3 loaf.

 31,772 / 2 = 15,886 loaves a year